What is this white stuff in olive oil? A look at frozen EVOO.

 You buy a nice bottle of olive oil, but when you take a closer look, you notice white bits floating around in it.
 Is this mould?
 Is it dangerous?
 Let's have a look at this common, cold-weather condition...

 Through that dark glass (yes, it should be dark *not* clear), you see some suspicious shapes.
-Small pellets, white flex, or crystal-like shapes are swimming around—and it all looks a lot like mould.
+There's cloudiness, small pellets, white flex, or crystal-like shapes are swimming around—and it all looks a lot like mould.

 But don't toss it yet!